 It’s not a necessary or compulsory thing to use a knock box, but it does makes few things easy and clean.
-Getting a knock box makes complete sense when you are buying an espresso machine.
+Getting a knock box makes complete sense when you are buying the best espresso machine.
 Having separate things for separate tasks makes a less mess and that matters a lot to many.
 You make an espresso daily, but it’s a strange thing if you still haven’t used a knock box.